trusthemind/cartiera-be/PRIVACY&POLICY.md

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 International transfers
-We may share your personal data with external third parties based outside the UK.
+We may share your personal data with external third parties based outside the Ukraine.

-Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the Ukraine, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data; or
-Where we use certain service providers, we may use specific contracts approved for use in the UK which give personal data the same protection it has in the UK.
+Where we use certain service providers, we may use specific contracts approved for use in the Ukraine which give personal data the same protection it has in the Ukraine.
-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the Ukraine.

 Data security
 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.